justviliam/justviliam.github.io/_posts/2018-04-11-hardgainers.md

 Sometimes, the snack was my last meal.
 Cause I just didn’t have the energy to eat 5 whole meals.
 I think, that 3,000 kcal was actually 4 meals.
 And these complete 5 meals should contain about 3,500 kcal.

 Just imagine eating all of this.
 Sometimes, I wanted to cry, because I didn’t feel strong enough to keep at the pace.

+I managed to gain 5.9 kg in just a month.
+Just by following this eating plan and doing trainings regularly.

 Conclusion of this.
 Math is simple. **You aren’t gaining the weight?
 Means, you don’t eat enough.
 EAT MOAAAAAR!!!** A lot more…